easybill/e-invoice-validator/README.md

 ## Introduction
-`e-invoice-validator` is a small service for validating XML against the official EN16931 schematron rules.
+`e-invoice-validator` is a small service for validating XML against the official schematron rules of factur-x, Peppol BIS, XRechnung and EN16931.
 It exposes a validation endpoint which takes the to be validated XML and returns a JSON payload which contains possible warnings or errors.
 The HTTP status code indicates if the provided XML is valid (200) or has issues (400).
 UBL and CII is supported.

-### Currently supported validation artifacts: [v1.3.13](https://github.com/ConnectingEurope/eInvoicing-EN16931/releases/tag/validation-1.3.13)
+### Currently supported validation artifacts:

+- EN16931 v1.3.13
+- factur-x v1.07.2
+- XRechnung v3.2
+- Peppol BIS 3.0

 ## Usage
 This service was mainly designed with containerization in mind.
 So general idea is to use the following